 At the close of their final semester, students normally apply to the state for licensure.
-Teaching certificates are then issued by lowa to applicants who meet these requirements: (1) a cumulative grade point average of 2.50 or higher and "C" or higher grades in all education courses, (2) specific program completion with a "Pass" grade for student teaching, (3) completion of program surveys and assessments, (4) HLTH1100 or HLTH1110 (ARC, AHA or equivalent First Aid and CPR cards, will substitute for this requirement providing it is approved by the Health and Movement Science Division through a petition), (5) successful completion of e-portfolio, (6) Elementary Education Majors also must pass the PRAXIS II Test 0014 Elementary Education: Content Knowledge with a minimum score of 142 OR PRAXIS II Elementary Education: Curriculum, Instruction, and Assessment test with a minimum score of 151, and (7) university recommendation.
+Teaching certificates are then issued by Iowa to applicants who meet these requirements:

+- 1. a cumulative grade point average of 2.75 or higher and "C" or higher grades in all education courses. - 2. specific program completion with a "Pass" grade for student teaching, - 3. completion of program surveys and assessments, - 4. successful completion of e-portfolio, - All Teacher Education candidates (Elementary and Secondary) must pass two PRAXIS II tests: a Principles of Learning and Teaching (PLT) test, as well as a Content Knowledge test for your major (not endorsement area), and - 6. university recommendation.

 When planning to teach in a state other than lowa, students will plan their programs in accordance with the requirements of the other state.
 They will in turn be recommended by the university for those certificates for which they qualify.